Vasanws/USB_LEDs_2835_Device_for_Skin_Cancer/README.md

 ![image](https://github.com/Vasanws/USB_LEDs_2835_Device_for_Skin_Cancer/assets/65590803/cef63fd4-f2d7-434a-996c-4df37fdb5b90)

+This way is clear to troubleshoot the copper trace.

 # Step 5: Drilling the Holes
 For this step, may use a Milling Drill machine or Hand Drill.
 In this project for the drilling uses Milling Drill machine for better drilling accuracy by hand.
 Drill all the board's holes.